Functional analysis and partial differential equations in spectral Barron spaces: BVPs in spectral Barron spaces on bounded open sets

 \section{BVPs in spectral Barron spaces on bounded open sets}

 In this subsection, we conduct a rigorous and in-depth investigation of boundary value problems (BVPs) within the framework of spectral Barron spaces defined on bounded domains.
 Specifically, our analysis focuses on two key aspects: (i) establishing the well-posedness of these BVPs under appropriate conditions, and (ii) introducing novel analytical tools tailored to spectral Barron spaces.
-Among these innovations, we highlight the construction of a Dirichlet-to-Neumann (DtN) operator derived from trace-theoretic formulations, which provides a powerful bridge between boundary data and interior solution properties.

 Unless explicitly stated otherwise, the symbol $\Omega$ will denote an arbitrary but fixed bounded open subset of $\mathbb{R}^n$.